 }

-}Three fields. command points to the binary that starts the server — usually npx or node. args is where you pass the package name and any server-specific config (in this case, the directory it's allowed to access).
-And transport?
-Almost everything uses stdio right now, so you'll rarely change that one.
+}Three fields. command points to the binary that starts the server (usually npx or node). args passes the package name and any server-specific config. transport is almost always stdio.

 Save the file.
 Restart the gateway: